evangboucher/DynaDoc/README.md

 <a href="https://tldrlegal.com/license/common-public-attribution-license-version-1.0-(cpal-1.0)#summary" target="_blank">CPAL-1.0</a>

 Please read for full license.
 The above License section is only meant to help you understand what is expected.
 Do not consider the above sentences legal advice for any reason.
 Thanks!

----
-Software distributed under the License is distributed on an “AS IS” basis, WITHOUT WARRANTY OF ANY KIND, either express or implied.
-See the License for the specific language governing rights and limitations under the License.

-The Original Code is DynaDoc.

-The Initial Developer of the Original Code is Evan Boucher.
-Copyright (c) 2015 Mohu Inc.  All Rights Reserved.